 Publicis Sapient Statement

 The annual Gender Pay Gap Report is a valued opportunity to measure the progress of our ongoing commitment and focus on gender diversity at all levels.
-After the UK government suspended reporting last year, we published our Gender Pay Gap Report for 2020 today and I would like to share the details of that with you.
+It also helps us to continually review where we need to make key shifts.

 Understanding the gender pay gap